Interactive Use: The Console

 Or execute a local script with more complex statements on a remote node over http:

---jspath <path/to/my/js/root> to set a libdir for your js scripts.
-Parameters to
+--jspath <path/to/my/js/root> to set a library directory for your js scripts.

 exit or simply with

-The go-ethereum JSRE uses the Otto JS VM which has some limitations:
+go-ethereum uses the Otto JS VM which has some limitations:

 "use strict"will parse, but does nothing.